LaunchCodeEducation/web-fundamentals/studios/flicklist/6/README.md

 ### Your Tasks

+Here's an outline of the steps we'll take.
+We provide additional details below.

 1. Create MySQL user and database
 2. Initialize your database
-3. Run the existing flicklist
+3. Run the flicklist application
 4. Modify flicklist to store movie ratings

 ### Create MySQL User and Database